 GEOView published the best of student work on the recommendation of assessors and with the consent of the student-authors.
 Submitted papers were peer-reviewed.
 The responsibility of the content lies with the authors.

-Please click on the * GEOView Archive to access previous issues of the journal, from 1997.
+Please click on the *GEOView Archive and login using your IAG login to access previous issues of the journal, from 1997.